 Opportunities & Risks

-- The fund invests in the 40 most attractive healthcare stocks worldwide.
+- Investments in the 40 most attractive healthcare stocks worldwide.

 - Proprietary investment process: Half-yearly company evaluation and rebalancing.